Blind / Visual impairment

 - Students may have a slower speed of work when using magnification or specialist software.
 Students may have a slower speed of reading, or difficulty reading for longer periods.
 This can delay students in completing academic assignments.

 - Students may have problems with orientation and mobility (particularly in unfamiliar locations).
 Changes to the timetable or room changes can be problematic if the student is not informed.
 The Disability Service has online resources on assisting students to navigate the university environment, click here.

 - As explained here, students may have disclosed a visual impairment.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
 Be mindful of how being blind or visually impaired may impact a student’s experience of university life.

-- The effect of a visual impairment varies widely.
+- The effect of visual impairment varies widely.
 Ask the student about what they think you might need to know.
-Encourage the student to approach you if they are having difficulty with the way in which you are presenting information.
+Encourage the student to approach you if they are having difficulty with the way in which you are presenting the information.

-- Make lecture notes, handouts and overheads available to the student well in advance of the lecture.
-This allows time for them to be recorded, enlarged, scanned into the student’s computer or transcribed into braille.
+- Make lecture notes, handouts, and overheads available to the student well in advance of the lecture.
+This allows time for them to be recorded, enlarged, scanned into the student’s computer, or transcribed into braille.

 - Make lecture notes available via email or on the internet so that the student can access them using screen reading or magnification software on their computer.

 - Try to keep the physical environment consistent.
-Blind or visually impaired students may develop mental schemas of how rooms are laid out which make it easier for them to navigate.
+Blind or visually impaired students may develop mental schemas of how rooms are laid out which makes it easier for them to navigate.
 If you intend to alter the layout of a room drastically then try to inform the student beforehand and offer them the opportunity to readjust to the new layout.

 - Face the class when speaking and ensure that what is written on the board is also communicated verbally.